 In June 2005, the Company acquired all of the outstanding common and preferred stock, including vested and unvested stock options, of Speedera Networks, Inc. ("Speedera") in exchange for 10.6 million shares of Akamai common stock and options to purchase 1.7 million shares of Akamai common stock.
 Speedera provided distributed content delivery services.
-The purchase of Speedera is intended to enable Akamai to better compete against larger managed services vendors and other content delivery providers by expanding its customer base and providing customers with a broader suite of services.
+The Company acquired Speedera because Akamai believed it would enable the Company to better compete against larger managed services vendors and other content delivery providers by expanding its customer base and providing customers with a broader suite of services.

-The aggregate purchase price, net of cash received, was \$142.2 million, which consisted of \$121.5 million in shares of common stock, \$18.2 million in fair value of the Company's stock options and transaction costs of \$2.5 million, which primarily consisted of fees for financial advisory and legal services.
+The aggregate purchase price, net of cash received, was valued at the date of closing at \$142.2 million, which consisted of \$121.5 million in shares of common stock, \$18.2 million in fair value of the Company's stock options and transaction costs of \$2.5 million, which primarily consisted of fees for financial advisory and legal services.
 The acquisition was accounted for using the purchase method of accounting.
-The total purchase consideration was allocated to the assets acquired and liabilities assumed at their estimated fair values as of the date of acquisition, as determined by management and, with respect to identified intangible assets, by management with the assistance of an appraisal provided by a third-party valuation firm.
+The total purchase consideration was allocated to the assets acquired and liabilities assumed at their estimated fair values as of the date of acquisition, as determined by Akamai's management and, with respect to identified intangible assets, by Akamai's management with the assistance of an appraisal provided by a third-party valuation firm.
 The excess of the purchase price over the amounts allocated to assets acquired and liabilities assumed has been recorded as goodwill.
-The value of the goodwill from this acquisition can be attributed to a number of business factors including, but not limited to, potential sales opportunities of providing Akamai services to Speedera customers; trained technical workforce in place in the United States and India; existing sales pipeline and trained sales force; and cost synergies expected to be realized.
+The value of the goodwill from this acquisition can be attributed to a number of business factors including, but not limited to, potential sales opportunities of providing Akamai services to Speedera customers; a trained technical workforce in place in the United States and India; an existing sales pipeline and a trained sales force; and cost synergies expected to be realized.
 In accordance with current accounting standards, the goodwill will not be amortized and will be tested for impairment at least annually as required by SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS No. 142") (See Note 10).